struct78/iot-pool-temperature-sensor/README.md

 1) How warm is warm enough for everyone?
 2) How cold does the pool get in winter?
 3) Why are you asking me?
-Check the app!
+Check the website! [canwegointhepool.com](https://canwegointhepool.com)

 ##### Oh hell no
 ![Cold](https://raw.githubusercontent.com/struct78/iot-pool-temperature-sensor/master/app/static/cold.png)